 What You Need To Know About Fire Insurance Coverage

 In the summer of 2023, wildfires in British Columbia continued to make news headlines.
 As of July 22, CBC reported that 248 fires were burning throughout the province.
 People who live and work near the fires kept a watchful eye on fire safety news reports and air quality advisories.

-Regardless of where you are live in Canada, the possibility of smoke, soot, and flames from a property fire harming your staff and damaging your workplace is enough to keep any business owner awake at night.
-That’s where fire insurance coverage can provide you with peace-of-mind.
+Regardless of where you are in life in Canada, the possibility of smoke, soot, and flames from a property fire harming your staff and damaging your workplace is enough to keep any business owner awake at night.
+That’s where fire insurance coverage can provide you with peace of mind.

 In addition to the costs associated with fixing fire-related damages, there is a good chance that your day-to-day business activities will be interrupted during the repairs.
 To avoid potential expenses related to workplace fires, it is important that your business has adequate insurance.

 Fire insurance coverage is included as part of most property insurance policies for commercial buildings.
 However, it is important that you regularly review your commercial property insurance policy to ensure it provides the fire insurance protection you need and that you are paying the right amount in premiums.